 Johnson clarified his writing strategy in the behind-the-scenes footage, stating that “The object is not to subvert expectation.
 The object is drama.”
 This is where talking about the film gets frustrating because the object can’t be drama when the film wastes Gwendoline Christie yet again, relegating her entire Star Wars presence to little more than statuary.
 It can’t be drama if Luke’s reaction to Han’s death doesn’t get a single second on-screen despite being one of the most significant emotional turning points of the saga.
 Yet, the same film devotes minutes to a robot soccer ball shooting gold doubloons at Monsters Inc. side characters while the heroes take a 10-minute animated rodeo ride trashing space Priuses with the tone that kids say, “Look at me, mom!”
 Cartoon penguins flatten as they crash into windows like Alvin Chipmunk.
 Drama would be supported by characters making rational dramatic decisions that establish and develop subtext, even if the backdrop is comedic.
 What The Last Jedi does in the place of drama is manipulate or omit reactions with overcomplicated plot devices and then state what it all "meant" at the end to pass off a dramatic impression regardless of the tone or logic that got it there.

 This is not entirely Johnson’s fault.
 Disillusionment was a crucial tool for him because of how confidently Abrams and producer Kathleen Kennedy re-established the series on an illusion of nostalgia.
 But he was too single-minded in his rejection of Abrams’ setups to sell his subversions as anything but retrogressions.
 They make it back to the original lessons eventually, to the point that The Last Jedi barely needs to be watched to get from Episode VII to Episode IX.
 Not even Rey’s seemingly complex spiritual journey amounts to much since she has too much marketing armor to be meaningfully challenged.
 Even her journey into the dark cave is more a pep talk than a warning, while Luke can’t take a step without walking into the screenwriting equivalent of a competency hearing.
 The film acts like Rey being a "nobody" is a dark revelation even though it was the fans who were invested in revealing a famous lineage, not her.
 When she blasts three fighters with one shot, whooping like a kid tipping over a sandcastle mere minutes after learning of her friends’ demise (“WHOO!
 I like this!”), it becomes clear that these themes of questioning overpowered heroic lineages aren’t a reformation.
-They’re just a changing of the guard of the brand.
-Even when the film meticulously sets up every aspect needed to develop an actual subversion, with Rey telling Kylo "yes" instead of "no" and becoming a force for moral change in a universe constricted by old absolutes, the film still drops all of its inspiration to recreate the original trilogy with new graphics instead.
+They’re just a changing of the guard of the brand (out with the old).
+Even when the film meticulously sets up every aspect needed to develop an actual subversion, with Rey telling Kylo "yes" instead of "no" and becoming a force for moral reformation in a universe constricted by old absolutes, the film still drops all of its inspiration to hastily recreate the original trilogy with new graphics instead.

 Risky character performances, shimmery cinematography, and moments of funny intrigue (such as Kylo’s tantrums) elevate The Last Jedi above its wacky priorities, which seem to troll the audience’s expectations more passionately than dive into a new direction.
 But none of this is what broke the sequels, as many detractors of the film claim.
 Abrams and Kennedy broke them when they included the meta of Star Wars in the universe of Star Wars, rather than just the meta of the adventure stories on which it’s always been based (“This is the Millennium Falcon!
 You're Han Solo!”).
 When the characters became aware of their status as Star Wars icons and fans, a status that they embrace or deny depending on their personality, the series’ tropes blurred with the fandom’s desires to be included in the universe they love, a universe which had shrunk to the size of three hero's lives.
 Abrams made the audience an active participant in the film’s expectations, like viewers of a special effects stunt show at a theme park, basing narrative decisions not on logic but on managing the dramatic impact of predictability.
 The sequel trilogy couldn’t even begin to work out its flaws as films because it was too busy trying to work out its flaws as fanfiction.

 This led Johnson, an ambitiously subversive filmmaker anyway (just watch the undervalued Looper or Brick), to make a film that by design does not distinguish between what would be natural for its characters and revelatory for its fans.
 The result uses subversions to recreate the same subversions that other sequels did better decades ago, caught in the battle between nostalgia and revelation.
 That conflict has absorbed the whole brand, finally pushing the series past the possibility of serious discussion.
 It has become a debate of experience only, of who “prefers” what, which is easier to market since that usually changes with each generation.
-The bigger picture goes beyond the tug-of-war between these two directors, which ended with Abrams steamrolling everything that worked in The Last Jedi and thwarting the whole trilogy, partly out of creative vanity and partly out of frustration that The Last Jedi seemed content to end without leaving any threads for a third film to use.
+The bigger picture goes beyond the tug-of-war between these two directors, which ended with Abrams steamrolling everything that worked in The Last Jedi and thwarting the whole trilogy, partly out of creative vanity and partly out of frustration that Johnson seemed content to end without leaving any threads for a third film to use.
 Though many fans accept that Disney did not set up a consistent narrative with the sequel trilogy, it’s even more important to realize that it found more than enough time to set up its ability to profit from fans disagreeing about that inconsistency with extreme efficiency.
 I’d expect nothing less, from the Empire.